 A variety of vegetation grows in Shawnee State Forest.
 Several species of oaks and hickories grace the ridges alongside sassafras and native pitch and shortleaf pines.
 On the mid-slopes, expect to find oaks and hickories in addition to maple, basswood, yellow poplar, buckeye, blackgum, ash, elm, hackberry and aspen.
 Sweetgum, beech, black cherry, black walnut, sycamore, birch and butternut can be found in bottomland areas.
 Hemlocks can be found thriving in narrow, cooler valleys.

 In April 2009, a forest fire burned nearly 3000 acres in the central section of the forest, centered roughly on Mackletree Road.
 Only 10% of this acreage burned completely, with little timber worth salvaging.
-The remainder of the burn area suffered less damage, with much of the timber having been already harvested as of this writing.
+The remainder of the burn area suffered less damage and any salvageable timber was removed.
 Remaining timber stands in the burn area are recovering quickly and effects of the fire will be virtually unnoticeable in a few short years.
-Nearly 3.5 miles of the backpack trail pass through the burn area between Camps 6 and 7.

-The 34.7 miles of the orange-blazed main trail is laid out in a large loop, with State Route 125 nearly bisecting it in the middle.
-A 4.1-mile cutoff side trail paralleling SR 125 from Camp 3 to the trailhead divides the main loop into two smaller loops: an 18.5-mile north loop and a 24.5-mile south loop.
+The 36.4 miles of the orange-blazed main trail is laid out in a large loop, with State Route 125 nearly bisecting it in the middle.
+A 4.6-mile cutoff side trail paralleling SR 125 from near Camp 3 to the trailhead divides the main loop into two smaller loops: a 19.6-mile north loop and a 26.0-mile south loop.
 Alternately, SR 125 can be used as the cutoff between FR 1 and the trailhead.
 The distance is shorter at only 2.8 miles, plus two 300-foot plus elevation gains are bypassed.
-Camp side trails will add additional light mileage to your overall trip, but can be as much as an additional 0.8 mile walking into and out of Camp 2.
+Camp side trails will add additional light mileage to your overall trip, all are 0.25 mile or less.

 The official trailhead is located very near the junction of the main backpack trail and the western end of the bisecting cutoff side trail, which means the official trailhead can and should be used for a trip on either the north or south loop, or, of course, an extended trip of the entire trail.
 Beginning a trip anywhere else along the main trail would require leaving your vehicle overnight in a rural location.
 This is not recommended as these areas are not regularly patrolled by state park or state forest rangers.